重新導向訊息

 Thermometric titrations record the changes in temperature.
 At completion, the reaction produces a molar heat of reaction ∆Hr which can be measured as a temperature change ∆T.

 Now, let’s discuss the potentiometric and photometric EP determination in comparison to a visually recognized EP detection as they are the most commonly used determination principles for automated titrations.
-If you’d like to learn more about the principles of thermometric titration, read our blog post about the basics!
+If you’d like to learn more about the principles of thermometric titration or conductometric titration, read our blog posts about the basics!

 Thermometric titration – the missing piece of the puzzle